What to Wear

 Be flexible, lighten up and don’t worry!
 Things happen.
 Kids can have temper tantrums, spill on their clothes, get dirt on their pants, want to wear their favorite costume and even jump in the ocean during the session.
 Don’t worry, just let them be themselves, go with it and have fun!
 It’s ok!!!
 Try to relax and enjoy the family during your shoot and remember to be yourself.

 If the curled up, zonked out sleepy look is what you are wanting to capture for your newborn photos, then it’s best to photograph newborn babies within the first week of life (preferably btw 4-10 days) when the cartilage is soft and flexible, making them more bendable.
 I will never put your baby in any unsafe positions.
 Please let me know what your due date is and I’ll be sure to make a note of it on my calendar.
 Newborns shoots are done usually late morning in the home studio in Dana Point.
 If you have siblings please bring them!
 We are kid friendly with lots of toys and have a fenced in backyard.
-In an ideal world the second child would be brought to the photo session after the first hour.

 The small details can make a BIG difference in capturing a happy baby during our shoot.
 I encourage you to feed your baby right when you arrive to your session prior to our start time.
 Try to keep the baby awake for 2 hours prior to our shoot so he/she will sleep during our session which will allow for a smoother shoot.
 If you can, try to feed your newborn a little extra milk the night before our shoot so he/she has a full tummy the next morning.
 Moms – please wear long sleeves and/or something that you feel comfortable to be photographed in with your baby.
 I use hands as a prop too, so if you want to incorporate you or your spouses hands into any shots please prepare them for photographing (nail polish, manicure).
 Please avoid white as it tends to get blown out in photos.
+Breast feeding mom, please avoid drinking any coffee the day before and the day of our session.

 I have several props on hand , lots of knit hats with diaper covers, headbands, as well as different backdrops to choose from.
 My favorite hats come from Etsy.com.
 If you are looking for something specific, please let me know as soon as possible as I can get something ordered for you.
 Our session can last up to 3 hours depending on the baby.